JackHasSoup/Asymmetrical-VR-game-starter-kit/README.md

 # Unity-Cross-Reality-game-starter-kit
-Unity "Cross Reality" game starter kit
+Unity "Asymmetrical VR" game starter kit

 Just unpack into your "Assets" folder and you should be good to go